khaihanhtang/khaihanhtang.github.io/README.md

 Countries I have ever been to are 🇻🇳 🇹🇭 🇵🇭 🇸🇬 🇲🇾 🇯🇵 🇮🇩 🇦🇺 🇫🇷 🇮🇹 🇻🇦 🇩🇪 🇧🇭 (transit) 🇦🇹.

 # News
 - On 2 July, 2026, I will give a talk at [Workshop on Mathematics and Cryptography](https://documents.uow.edu.au/~hduong/workshop/), hosted by *Dr.* Le Van Luyen and *Dr.* Dung (Steven) Duong, in Ho Chi Minh City, Vietnam.
-My planned talk's topic is from my ESORICS 2026 accepted paper  **A SNARK for (Non-)Subsequences with Text-Sub-Linear Proving Time** (Joint work with Dario Fiore, San Ling, Hong Hanh Tran, Huaxiong Wang, and Yingfei Yan - accepted at ESORICS 2026, preprint available on [ePrint](https://eprint.iacr.org/2026/008), and proceedings version to appear).
+My planned talk's topic is from my ESORICS 2026 accepted paper  **A SNARK for (Non-)Subsequences with Text-Sub-Linear Proving Time** (joint work with Dario Fiore, San Ling, Hong Hanh Tran, Huaxiong Wang, and Yingfei Yan - accepted at ESORICS 2026, preprint available on [ePrint](https://eprint.iacr.org/2026/008), and proceedings version to appear).

 - On 9 May 2026, I got a rejection from [SCN 2026](https://scn.unisa.it/scn26/). ==> SCN 2026 ❌